percona/pmm-doc/docs/dbaas/databases.md

 You must create at least one Kubernetes cluster to create a DB cluster.

-To monitor a DB cluster, set up a [public address](../how-to/configure.md#public-address) for PMM Server first.
+!!! caution alert alert-warning "Important"
+In order for PMM to collect metrics from your DB clusters, you must first set the [public address](../how-to/configure.md#public-address) of your PMM server.

 You can create a DB cluster with the click of a button!
 We have populated all needed fields with suitable defaults but you can customize many aspects of your DB cluster's configuration.